The brief said "website." The problem said something else.

 - A loyalty program where returning customers earn points and redeem rewards via QR codes.

-- A staff dashboard that gives the kitchen real-time visibility into incoming orders.
+- A staff dashboard that gives the kitchen live visibility into incoming orders.

 - A catering module (in development) that opens up a new market: events, offices, bulk orders.